 Outfitting is much more regulated in Alberta than it is in Saskatchewan, resulting in much less pressure on Alberta birds.
 Each zone in both provinces has an allowed amount of outfitters, this is supposed to prevent too many outfitters in one zone.
 The maximum number of allowed outfitters in each zone in Alberta is between 2-4.
 The maximum in Saskatchewan, often over 30.
 As a Saskatchewan waterfowl guide we battled with other guides for fields often, resulting in one outfitter getting the field while the other is left hanging with no where to hunt the next morning.
 With so many waterfowl guides in Saskatchewan the locals often give up waterfowl hunting as it’s often near impossible to get a field lined up.
 The pressure on the birds is so immense in Saskatchewan that patterning birds can be near impossible as they eventually stop going to the same field, always changing it up.
 On a typical day scouting in Saskatchewan the back roads are as busy as the city’s with so many people scouting.
 It’s not uncommon to see over 20 different spreads a day.
 In Alberta we are lucky to have a very regulated outfitting industry where we don’t have to compete with other guides for a field, We often go an entire season without seeing another Canada outfitter.

-In the last 10 years we have noticed a drastic change in the central flyway, the migration is shifting west.
-10 years ago eastern Alberta had much fewer birds and snow geese numbers here were a fraction of what they are now.
+In the last 10 years, we have noticed a drastic change in the central flyway, the migration is shifting west.
+10 years ago eastern Alberta had much fewer birds and spring snow goose numbers here were a fraction of what they are now.
 Every year we see more and more birds and outfitters all over Alberta and Saskatchewan agree, the migration is shifting west.
-Now we are seeing huge numbers of Canada’s, specks, snows, Mallards and pintails all the way west to the foothills.
-Many believe that this is due to the high pressure the birds see from Saskatchewan to North Dakota, Kansas, Arkansas, Oklahoma etc. The number of hunters in these states dwarfs the western states and the pressure on these birds huge.
+Now we are seeing huge numbers of Canada’s, specks, snows, Mallards, and pintails all the way west to the foothills.
+Many believe that this is due to the high pressure the birds see from Saskatchewan to North Dakota, Kansas, Arkansas, Oklahoma, etc. The number of hunters in these states dwarfs the western states and the pressure on these birds huge.

 After spending 5 years guiding in each province we highly recommend a guided hunt in Alberta.
 Less hunters, less pressure, better hunting.